luiz-pereira/F1-Ruby-CLI-Project/README.md

 Objectives:

-- This application will allow the user to capture information about each F1 grand prix winner, and present information about the winner.
+- This application allows the user to capture information about each F1 driver, and present information about him in a friendly and fast manner.
-- Most information will come from wikipedia.
-If possible, I'll try to get information about the driver in f1.com website and maybe predict his qualification for the upcoming race.
+- Most information comes from several sites from wikipedia (F1 drivers list, F1 constructors list, profiles, 2018/2019 results).
+- classify active drivers on ranking to try to predict what will be the next race's results.

 #CLI
-I will do a separate class for the CLI that will contain the dynamics of user interaction
+I've made separate classes for the CLI that will contain the dynamics of user interaction
 Steps:
 - Salutation
 - Scrape for drivers list